 Yes, if you have enough runners, you can field additional squads to compete in different race categories.
 Up to 7 per squad can compete in any one of the competitive races.

 How many people can compete on the Adventure Challenge Relay?

-There are two divisions in the 2017 Adventure Challenge Relay - a pairs division (where each teammate do everything) and a team division (typically 6 members) where the team divides out the competition as desired (some events require full team participation).
+There are two divisions in the 2018 Adventure Challenge Relay - a pairs division (where each teammate do everything) and a team division (6 members) where the team divides out the competition as desired (some events require full team participation).
 For example, all team members will compete in the puzzle challenge, although it is recommended that one or two members take the lead in this final event.